Beth Osborne, M.Ed., BSW

 Brody Mattingly, CGC

-Brody is currently in training to complete his Therapy Dog certification for emotional and social support.
+Brody has completed his Therapy Dog certification for an emotional and social support animal.
 Brody’s mother is the Clinical Director and Co-Owner at H.O.P.E.
 Brody’s mother is excited to offer a different approach to treating mental health symptomology in a rural area.
 Brody enjoys lifting spirits and lessening anxious or depressed moods.
-Brody has experience with lowering feelings of isolation and encouraging communication with H.O.P.E. clients.
-Brody currently sees clients in the Marion County clinic; however, after completion of K9 Academy and Therapy Training, Brody expects to travel outside the clinic to continue doing what he loves the most, helping others.
-In his free time, Brody enjoys playing fetch, getting belly rubs, and playing with his older brother, Viktor.
+Brody has experienced lowering feelings of isolation and encouraging communication with H.O.P.E. clients.
+Brody currently sees clients in the Marion County clinic; however, travels outside the clinic to continue doing what he loves the most, helping others when needed.
+In his free time, Brody enjoys playing fetch, getting belly rubs, and playing with his older brother, Katsuki.

 Brody Mattingly, Canine Good Citizen, Therapy Dog